Self-Hosted Server Guide

 7070 UDP WebRTC media (voice and video streams)

-Both ports can be customized with environment variables: PORT for TCP and WEBRTC_UDP_PORT for UDP.
+Both ports can be customized with environment variables: TCP_PORT for TCP and UDP_PORT for UDP.
+See Environment Variables for details.

 Router port forwarding: If your server is behind a home router (NAT), you will also need to set up port forwarding in your router's admin panel.
 Forward both ports to the local IP address of the machine running the server.